rahul7400/PermissionManagementApp/README.md

 # App Screenshots
+This app has no ads and do not contains any in app purchases and is totally free.
+So if you want you can give it a try.
 <img src="images/1.webp" width="250">

-This app usually shows you all the latest <b>Twitter Tweets</b> by searching the query of your city.
+Search the name of the app in the search box
 <img src="images/2.webp" width="250">

 <img src="images/3.webp" width="250">